Guide

 A Paperless Front Office

-One of the hallmarks of a solid EMR is interoperability—particularly for making your front office a well-oiled machine.
+One of the hallmarks of a solid patient management platform is interoperability—particularly for making your front office a well-oiled machine.
 From scheduling and registering patients to verifying insurance and conducting follow-ups, each process should work together seamlessly.
 When they do, it saves time for your front office staff—driving efficiencies throughout the rest of your clinical processes.
 Plus, a paperless front office also cuts down on the initial startup cost of opening a clinic.
 And for new clinic owners, any expense saved is money in the bank—which will set you up for greater financial success in the long run.

 Appointment Scheduling